OpenNTI/nti.dataserver/docs/content-anchoring.rst

 algorithm must remain capable of intepreting existing data.
 Here, we take a word based approach to extracting context from a ``Text`` node.
-Given an anchor, a ``Text`` node, and an offset into that textnode marking an edge of the ragne being anchored, the following procedure should be used to generate the ``primary context``
+Given an anchor, a ``Text`` node, and an offset into that textnode marking an edge of the range being anchored, the following procedure should be used to generate the *primary context*
 object:

 ..
 JAM: Define this in words, not an implementation.
 An implementation